 One of the most popular ways to meet and greet the Disneyland characters is at a character meal.
 You can do that at any of the Disney hotels or in either of the parks.

-On the plus side, It's a sure fire way to meet some characters, and their menus can be fun.
+On the plus side, It's a sure fire way to meet some characters, and the meal items can be fun.
 You don't have to stand in line to meet the characters because they will come to you.

-The biggest downside is price, which is especially high if you don't eat much.
+The most significant downside is price, which is extraordinarily high if you don't eat much.
 An adult character breakfast will cost you as much as a dinner entree at a top-rated restaurant.
 Small children may not like the characters meals because they get overwhelmed by all the noise and people, or if they are frightened by the large characters.